Academics

 Faculty of Human Sciences

-• Department of Social Welfare Services
+Department of Social Welfare Services

 Shinjuku Campus

-• Department of Child Studies
+Department of Child Studies

 Shinjuku Campus

 The department offers a comprehensive view of the situations facing the modern child to train people capable of providing support in response to children's growth and development, and to the family life cycle.
 The Department of Child Studies aims for an understanding of children with emphasis on respect for children's lives and rights, and perceive children inclusively in each development stage.
-To those ends, the curriculum is structured so that students learn widely not only nursing and preschool education but also development, welfare support, children's culture, and playing.
+To those ends, the curriculum is structured so that students learn widely not only childcare and preschool education but also development, welfare support, children's culture, and play.
 With the goal of producing graduates who are highly specialized nursery staff and nursery school teachers, and are able to contribute to society.
 Graduates are active in a wide range of areas in child care, early childhood education, child-rearing support, children's welfare, and Forprofit corporation as specialists in the healthy development of the next generation.

-• Department of Childhood Education and Welfare
+Department of Childhood Education and Welfare

 Shinjuku Campus

 With the changing circumstances surrounding children, school educational circles encounter challenges such as coping with globalization, enhancement of child-support, and transition to a lifelong learning system.
-To meet these sorts of social needs, the Department of Childhood Education and Welfare has instituted specialized courses in "child development and support," "multicultural coexistence," "sensibility and expression," "education practices in school," and "elementary school education."
-Students acquire field-oriented approach and respect for the sense based on physical-related activities as a result of fruitful practice teaching programs and volunteering in education field.
-Furthermore, thorough preparation for teacher employment exams ensures students pass the exams, and raises their ability and talent as teachers.
+To meet these sorts of social needs, the Department of Childhood Education and Welfare has instituted specialized courses in "Child environment and education design," "Multicultural coexistence," "Child development/welfare and support," "Education practices in school," and "School education and subject education," Students acquire field-oriented approach and respect for the sense based on physical-related activities as a result of fruitful practice teaching programs and volunteering in education field.
+Further, thorough preparation enables them to pass the teacher employment examination with flying colors and enhances their qualities and capabilities as teachers.
 Graduates are actively employed in elementary schools, after-school care programs, child welfare, special needs education and other fields supporting the growth of children.
 Career opportunities are also broadened with companies in related businesses.

 Faculty of Studies on Contemporary Society